aporeto-inc/gaia/doc/documentation.md

 | Orderable       | `true`  |
 | Filterable      | `true`  |

-#### `externalServiceCA (string)`

-externalServiceCA is the certificate authority that the service is using.
-This is needed for external services with private certificate authorities.
-The field is optional.
-If provided, this must be a valid PEM CA file.

 #### `hosts (list)`

 Hosts are the names that the service can be accessed with.